NiketChoudhary1993/JsonParserAndroid/README.md

 # JsonParserAndroid
-Fetch data from remote server using REST API with the help of volley library this is a child branch
+Fetch data from remote server using REST API with the help of volley library this is a main branch